gsipe-workshop/gsipe-workshop.github.io/_pages/schedule.md

 <br />
 *Moderator:*

-**May 15: Melisa Perut (University of Virginia), "Green Government Procurements Through the Lens of Foreign Direct Investment and Environmental Performance"**
+**May 15: Melisa Perut (University of California, Irvine), "Green Government Procurements Through the Lens of Foreign Direct Investment and Environmental Performance"**
 <br />
 *Moderator:*